Benefits of A Children’s Sports Mouth Guard

 We offer a variety of fun colors and designs for your child to choose from.
 This will allow your child to pick something they are most likely to wear.
 It will also make it stand out from other kid’s mouth guards worn by their teammates.

-As well, a custom sports mouth guard for your child may be covered under your dental insurance policy, making it even more affordable than you first thought.
+As well, a custom children’s sports mouth guard may be covered under your dental insurance policy, making it even more affordable than you first thought.

 What to Expect When Getting a Custom Mouth Guard Made